MirkoHernandez/tab-bar-jump/README.md

 The `tbj-jump` command then creates and opens a transient using a configuration specified in `tbj-groups`: an alist of group names (a string describing the group name) and transient keybinding (they usually involve a single letter).
+Using the prefix argument (C-u) the current window configuration is preserved when creating or jumping to another tab bar.

 ## tbj-buffer-jump
 The `tbj-buffer-jump` can be used to assign a key to a buffer that can then be used